elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-process-of-a-270-degrees-clockwise-rotation-and-its-effect-on-coordinates.md

 url: /learn/mathematics/questions/explain-the-process-of-a-270-degrees-clockwise-rotation-and-its-effect-on-coordinates
 score: -1.0
 related_article1:
-    id: 162140
+    id: 162139
-    title: How are the coordinates of a point defined in relation to the origin on a coordinate plane?
+    title: >-
+        What is the definition of a coordinate plane and what are its main components?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-the-coordinates-of-a-point-defined-in-relation-to-the-origin-on-a-coordinate-plane
+    url: /learn/mathematics/questions/what-is-the-definition-of-a-coordinate-plane-and-what-are-its-main-components
 related_article2:
-    id: 162147
+    id: 162078
-    title: How does a 270 degrees counterclockwise rotation affect the coordinates of a point?
+    title: >-
+        What are the similarities and differences between a 90 degrees clockwise rotation and a 270 degrees counterclockwise rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-a-270-degrees-counterclockwise-rotation-affect-the-coordinates-of-a-point
+    url: /learn/mathematics/questions/what-are-the-similarities-and-differences-between-a-90-degrees-clockwise-rotation-and-a-270-degrees-counterclockwise-rotation
 related_article3:
-    id: 162159
+    id: 162153
-    title: What are the observable results of rotating geometric figures in terms of quadrant transitions?
+    title: >-
+        Explain the quadrant movement when a point undergoes a 270 degrees clockwise rotation.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-observable-results-of-rotating-geometric-figures-in-terms-of-quadrant-transitions
+    url: /learn/mathematics/questions/explain-the-quadrant-movement-when-a-point-undergoes-a-270-degrees-clockwise-rotation
 related_article4:
-    id: 162157
+    id: 162153
-    title: How do line segments and points behave when rotated on the coordinate plane?
+    title: >-
+        Explain the quadrant movement when a point undergoes a 270 degrees clockwise rotation.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-line-segments-and-points-behave-when-rotated-on-the-coordinate-plane
+    url: /learn/mathematics/questions/explain-the-quadrant-movement-when-a-point-undergoes-a-270-degrees-clockwise-rotation
 related_article5:
     id: 162147
+    title: >-
-    title: How does a 270 degrees counterclockwise rotation affect the coordinates of a point?
+        How does a 270 degrees counterclockwise rotation affect the coordinates of a point?
     subject: Mathematics
     url: /learn/mathematics/questions/how-does-a-270-degrees-counterclockwise-rotation-affect-the-coordinates-of-a-point
 ---